 2. Put in new tile for a fresh, updated look

 If the bathroom tile on your walls or floor is severely damaged or deteriorating, it might be time for a replacement.
 New flooring can transform a room, making even the smallest spaces appear larger.
-Today, there are an abundance of colors, shapes, and sizes to satisfy even the most creative renovation requests.
+Today, there is an abundance of colors, shapes, and sizes to satisfy even the most creative renovation requests.

-For those budget-conscious home owners, tile is extremely cost effective.
-It is also durable, water resistant and very low maintenance.
+For those budget-conscious homeowners, tile is extremely cost-effective.
+It is also durable, water-resistant and very low maintenance.
 For an area subject to a lot of moisture, this makes tile the go-to option when it comes to bathroom flooring.

 Keep in mind that your bathroom floor doesn’t need to be deteriorating for a replacement to be a good investment.
 If you’re interested in retail value and don’t mind adding a little extra to your budget, you can even go the extra mile and opt for heated tile.
 You’ll appreciate the extra investment during the colder months of the year, and chances are, future potential buyers will too.